 Much too much sugar anyway, cream double in the dough and and and and.
 So it became a very own variant.

-Variants: Lemon poppy seed cake as sheet cake
+Variants: Lemon poppy seed cake as a sheet cake

 Lemon cake with poppy seeds